Portrait photo of Prof Dr Eva Münster

 Awards

-German Alzheimer's Association: Research funding for the project ‘General practitioner dementia diagnostics for people with a migrant background’ with Dr Johannes Just, Rieke Schnakenberg and Prof. Dr Klaus Weckbecker (2016)
+German Alzheimer's Association: Research funding for the project ‘General practitioner dementia diagnostics for people with a migration background’ with Dr Johannes Just, Rieke Schnakenberg and Prof. Dr Klaus Weckbecker (2016)

 News